 Advance your skill set through extensive, post-graduate training and obtain internationally recognized IFOMPT credentials

-Currently, there are three programs in Canada that are recognized and accredited by the International Federation of Orthopaedic Manipulative Physiotherapists (IFOMPT).
+Currently, there are four programs in Canada that are recognized and accredited by the International Federation of Orthopaedic Manipulative Physiotherapists (IFOMPT).

 CAMPT monitors these education programs to ensure they meet the standards of IFOMPT.

 - Five levels of community-based coursework and examination, available regionally across the country